Undergraduate CS Clubs

 Descriptions & Contacts:

-Description: Blacks in Technology was founded to provide a supportive network for the academic and professional development of Black students in tech majors at UNC.
+Description: Black in Technology was founded to provide a supportive network for the academic and professional development of Black students in tech majors at UNC.

 Description: We are a video gaming community at UNC Chapel Hill that welcomes video game players from all walks of life.
 Whether you are a hardcore competitive gamer or you are more into casual games, there is a place for you with us.
 Our mission is to provide a fun, social space for the many video game players of all skill levels and interests at UNC through organized events; we want to promote the growth of the esports community and camaraderie between all gamers.

-Description: Girls Who Code is a club aimed at getting middle- and high-school girls involved in and excited about technology.
+Description: Girls Who Code is a non-profit organization which aims to support and increase the number of women in computer science.
+The UNC Girls Who Code club aims to get middle- and high-school girls involved in and excited about technology.
 Any middle- or high-school girl can participate.
 UNC Computer Science undergraduate and graduate students can apply to become volunteers.
-Visit girlswhocode.web.unc.edu or contact us to learn more.

-Description: Pearl Hacks is an all-female-identifying, weekend-long hackathon, where people from all over North America come to learn and innovate using their coding skills.
-Ladies in teams of up to four will have 24 hours to complete a tech project of their choice, with the help of excellent sponsors, mentors, workshops, and tech talks.
-All the while, they’ll get to meet some fantastic ladies, enjoy fun games, collect swag, and eat free food.
+Description: Pearl Hacks is a weekend-long hackathon targeting female and non-binary students, where people from all over North America come to learn and innovate using their coding skills.
+Teams of up to four will have 24 hours to complete a tech project of their choice, with the help of excellent sponsors, mentors, workshops, and tech talks.
+All the while, they’ll get to meet some fantastic people, enjoy fun games, collect swag, and eat free food.
 The hackathon is especially catered toward first-time hackers who are looking for an inclusive and supportive environment to explore the world of technology.
-Learn more at pearlhacks.com.

 Description: The Women in Computer Science club at UNC Chapel Hill (WiCS) is a social, professional, and academic organization to empower and enable women in computer science.
 We host a variety of events throughout the year aimed at bringing together the women in tech here on campus and supporting them through mentorship, informative talks, and networking events.
 We frequently team up with the other organizations in the Computer Science department dedicated to eradicating the gender gap for co-hosted events and coordinate with Girls Who Code and PearlHacks each year.